 Also known as a dual diagnosis, those battling substance use disorder often have a co-occurring mental illness.
 By treating both of these conditions together, you can heal fully and effectively.
 Additionally, GeneSight testing in South Florida could help identify how you react to benzodiazepines among other potentially addictive substances in order to highlight risks before they are taken.

-The cost of GeneSight testing will be billed to your insurance.
+The cost of GeneSight genetic testing will be billed to your insurance.
 However, the amount covered will depend on your specific plan.
 Those with Medicaid and Medicare (Part B) Covered Tests typically encounter $0 out-of-pocket fees.
 Furthermore, those with Medicare Advantage Covered Tests and commercial insurance can typically expect a portion of the cost to be paid for.
 Therefore, you will be responsible for $330 or less of the cost out-of-pocket.
 No matter what, you will be contacted if your cost exceeds $330 before your test is processed.

-GeneSight Testing in South Florida
+GeneSight Genetic Testing Near South Florida

 At Ambrosia Treatment Center, we want our clients to get the best care possible.
 This includes providing them with time and money-saving services such as GeneSight testing.
 We are proud to offer this testing through our center as it helps our clients to get the answers they need when they need them.
 In addition to GeneSight testing, we offer comprehensive mental health, alcoholism, drug addiction, and dual diagnosis treatment.
 To learn more about GeneSight testing or to start on the road to recovery today, give our South Florida center a call or visit our admissions page.